Real-Life Mystery: A Name in My Vintage Book

 A Call to Action

-And this is why I collect antiques.
-I love touching pieces of history and wondering what stories they contain.
-I love tumbling down the rabbit hole of research and connecting dots.
-Through a name carefully penned into an old book, I’ve learned so much about a woman I’ve never met and learned so much about the circumstances surrounding her life at that time.
+This is why I collect antiques.
+I love touching pieces of history and wondering about the stories they contain.
+I love tumbling down the up-all-night rabbit hole of research.
+Through a simple name penned into an old book, I’ve learned so much about a woman I’ve never met and the circumstances surrounding her life.

 NOTE: If you do happen to know more about Miss Beulah’s story, please respect her family’s privacy.
-Don’t post identifying details publicly; reach out to me via the private contact form on this site.
-Let’s honor her memory as we continue uncovering fascinating stories of historical women hidden within the pages of old books.
+Don’t post identifying details publicly; reach out to me via the contact form.

 An earlier version of this article can be found here: https://medium.com/history-detective/the-story-of-miss-beulah-it-started-as-a-vintage-book-but-didnt-end-there-f9932338184f